qianxi0410/prettier-config/README.md

-**Now that I don't use prettier for code formatting, eslint is a better choice.**
+**I no longer use prettier for code formatting, eslint is a better choice**

 ## install